AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/cli-commands.md

 :::info

-If you installed the CLI via Docker (with the sandbox install Docker command), the update command won't work.
-You can update it by [running the command again](./sandbox-reference.md#installation).
+If you installed the CLI via Docker (with the sandbox install Docker command), the `aztec-cli update` command won't work.
+You can update the CLI it by [running the command again](./sandbox-reference.md#installation).

 :::